deartc/FitBitLit/README.md

 To run my project your must do the following: Go to github.com/deartc/FitBitLit.
 Clone the repository.

- I satisfied the requirements by doing the following:
+ I satisfied the requirements by doing the following on the feature list in each category :

 FEATURE LIST:
 Category 1: Python Programming Basics: